Archfx/ice40lib/README.md

 docker exec -it ice40tools /bin/bash
 ```

-6. Comlpile the design and upload
+6. Compile the design and upload

 Note change the --pl1k parameter with the chip model that you have. iCESugar Nano uses ice40LP1k-CM36 chip